 This produces a time gap during which no system is in operation.
-Practically, installation requires Prepared by: Dr. V.M.
-Senthilkumar, Associate Professor, Department of Commerce, KAHE.
-8/20
+Practically, installation

 3. Cut over by segments

 This method is also referred as" phasing in" the new system.
 Small parts or subsystems are substituted for the old.
 In the case of upgrading old systems, this may be a very desirable method.